nthacker/Azure-Databricks-Labs/README.md

 You can choose to *Select Pin to Dashboard* to pin the resource to the Azure Dashboard and then **click Create**.

-4. The workspace creation takes a few minutes.
+4.The workspace creation takes a few minutes.
 During workspace creation, the portal displays *"Submitting deployment for Azure Databricks"* tile on the right side.
 You may need to scroll right on your dashboard to see the tile.
 There is also a progress bar displayed near the top of the screen.
 You can watch either area for progress.

 ![deploy](https://docs.microsoft.com/en-us/azure/azure-databricks/media/quickstart-create-databricks-workspace-portal/databricks-deployment-tile.png)

-5. In the Azure portal, go to the Azure Databricks workspace that you created, and then click Launch Workspace.
+5.In the Azure portal, go to the Azure Databricks workspace that you created, and then click Launch Workspace.

 ![deploy](https://i.ibb.co/1m9HCC4/tuxpi-com-1551939679.jpg)

-6. You are now inside your Databricks workspace.
+6.You are now inside your Databricks workspace.

 ![deploy](https://i.ibb.co/QKNK488/Web.jpg)